 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-Yes, these can be prepared ahead of time.
-Prepared pretzel dough can be refrigerated for up to 1 day or kept in the freezer in an airtight container for 2-3 months.
+By all means, prepare these ahead of time.
+Prepare the pretzel dough and refrigerate for up to 1 day or kept in the freezer in an airtight container for 2-3 months.

 When ready to make, thaw frozen dough in the fridge overnight.
 Refrigerated dough can be shaped into pieces while still cold, but allow approximately 1 hour, for the soft pretzels to puff up before the baking soda bath and baking.